 Of course, at this point, you might fairly ask the question, “What is work?”
-With over 25-million people seeking some kind of unemployment benefits in the US alone, for many, looking for a job is the only work they have at present.
+With millions of people seeking some kind of unemployment benefits in the US alone, for many, looking for a job is the only work they have at present.

 And that is work: filling out the forms, sending the emails, making the calls into systems that are, perhaps understandably, overwhelmed.

 I think the effort is the important thing.
-Every day, we’ve got to suit up, show up, and do the thing—whatever that may be.
+Every day, we’ve got to suit up, show up, and do the thing—whatever that might be.
 And no, it’s never easy.

 And The Love Part?